ilius/starcal/doc/event-type-ideas.md

 2. **Recurring flexible task (postponable, no strict time)** — the concrete motivation for per-occurrence state.
-E.g. "water plants every 3 days" or "review budget weekly": a recurring all-day task with a target date but no hard time; each occurrence can be postponed (marked done late / moved later), in one of two modes:
+E.g. "water plants every 3 days" or "review budget weekly": a recurring all-day task with a target date but no hard time.
+Each occurrence carries a per-occurrence **Done** flag (and optional completion date); a pending occurrence can be postponed, in one of two modes:
-   - **Shift schedule** — postponing an occurrence delays all subsequent occurrences by the same amount (fixed phase preserved; a weekly task stays on its weekday).
+   - **Shift** — the current occurrence moves later and all subsequent occurrences shift by the same delay, keeping the same gap between occurrences going forward.
+Examples: cleaning, maintenance, watering plants — tasks where each occurrence should stay roughly `interval` apart.
-   - **Rolling interval** — the next occurrence is recomputed from the actual completion date plus the interval, preserving the average interval while letting the phase drift.
+   - **No-shift** — only the current occurrence moves; future occurrences keep their original scheduled dates, so the lateness is absorbed and the schedule returns to the nominal interval.
+Examples: taking medicine, feeding animals — tasks where getting back on schedule matters more than the one missed day.
+   Both modes need the same per-occurrence **Done** state; they differ only in whether the postponed date is an isolated override (no-shift) or cascades forward (shift).
 A core task-management feature across calendar apps.
 Builds on the existing `TaskEvent`/`TaskList` (`task.py`); needs per-occurrence state storage (a `{eventId}.occ.json` sidecar or a reschedule map in the event dict, kept out of the revision history), a "Mark done / Postpone" occurrence UI, and a rule that recomputes the next due date.
    **Classes:** `FlexibleTaskEvent`, `OccurrenceStateStore`. **Complexity:** High.

 3. **Weekday-pattern events** — "second Tuesday of the month", "every weekday 9–17".